 Bottomless brunches are EVERYWHERE in Dubai.
 Every hotel does them, every beach club, so how an earth do you choose which one to do?

-This was perfect, as Tropical Brunch takes place every Friday, from 1-5pm, and the Friday of the trip so happened to be Craig’s birthday, so it seemed like a pretty good way to celebrate!
+This was perfect for our trip schedule, as Tropical Brunch takes place every Friday, from 1-5pm, and the Friday of the trip so happened to be Craig’s birthday, so it seemed like a pretty good way to celebrate!

 Zero Gravity – Venue and information